 1. Go online to find the nearest recycling center.

-Check EcoSquid.
-This is a great place to check for not only nearby places to drop off your equipment and local programs to recycle your gear, but also possible trade-ins or purchase opportunities you might not have known about.
+Check for nearby places to drop off your equipment and local programs to recycle your gear.
+There are also possible trade-ins or purchase opportunities you might not have known about.
 There are also several companies that offer discounts when you trade-in an older model, which can really help when upgrading your tech.

 2. Donate functioning equipment.